carpentries-incubator/python-packaging-publishing/episodes/07-documentation-with-sphinx.md

 ## What does sphinx produce?

 > ## Exercise
-> Look up the docuemtnation for sklearn, FIXME
+> Look up the documentation for sklearn, FIXME
 > What is the components
 >
 {: .challenge}